nahidahmed02/the-dressing-room/README.md

 [Live Site Link](https://the-dressing-room.web.app/)

-## It is a warehouse management based website.
+## It is a full-stack, warehouse management based website.
 It is decorated specially for cricket equipment.
 Where various kind of cricket accessories will found.

+## Features
-And a logged in user can get/add/update/delete items.
+* A logged in user can get/add/update/delete items

-## Used Features and Functionality
+* The user will have to verify the email when logging in
-* google authentication
+* Google authentication available
-* email verification
-* password reset
+* The user will be able to reset password
-* showing error for invalid email address/password
+* Showing error for invalid email address/password
-* private routes
+* There are some private routes

+## Used Technology
+* ReactJS
+* Firebase
-* firebase
+* Mongodb
-* mongodb
+* ExpressJS
-* bootstrap
+* Bootstrap
-* react
+* React Firebase Hooks
-* react firebase hooks
+* React-Hook-Form
+* React Router
-* react router
+* React Toast
-* react toast
+* Heroku